pedroCX486/SDRPlusPlus/readme.md

 # Builds / Releases

 We only provide nightly builds that contain the latest commits.
-You can download them in the [https://github.com/pedroCX486/SDRPlusPlus/releases](releases page).
+You can download them in the [releases page](https://github.com/pedroCX486/SDRPlusPlus/releases).

 # Contributing